What undergraduate degrees can I earn?

 Which track should I select?

 If you see yourself reporting, writing or editing news — online, broadcast or print — choose the News and Information track

 .
 If you see yourself developing advertising, public relations, marketing, messaging, branding or promotional campaigns, or working to help corporations, governments or organizations communicate, choose the Strategic Communication track

 What will my course load be like?

 A normal semester load is 15 hours.
-Undergraduate Journalism majors take 40 hours of coursework in the J-School.
-The B.S. program also requires a generous sampling of courses in the humanities, social sciences and natural sciences.
-Upper-level courses, internships and jobs on the University Daily Kansan, KUJH-TV or the Jayplay student magazine provide valuable experience but require considerable time.
-If there is a chart delete it.
+Undergraduate Journalism majors take 42 hours of coursework in the J-School.
+The Bachelor of Science program also requires a generous sampling of courses in the humanities, social sciences and natural sciences.
+Upper-level courses, internships and jobs on the University Daily Kansan

 What about a double major?

 Absolutely!
 Journalism students are well-rounded with a variety of interests.
 A non-journalism major or minor is required as part of your degree.
 See an advisor for details

 What is the faculty like?